Celebrating Our Love: Embracing Romance

 The basic message of the workshop was that an awareness of our mortality helps us savor the riches of our relationship.
 For some, the awareness of mortality can cause them to limit their intimacy to minimize emotional pain from potential loss.
 For us, embracing intimacy enhances our closeness, which may increase the poignancy of loss but also greatly enriches both our time together and our memories.

 Dr. William Doherty, noted author and family therapist, believes that rituals are an essential resource for couples.
-In his book, Take Back Your Marriage: Sticking Together in a World That Pulls Us Apart, he writes, “The key to growing a marriage that is personal, and not just logistical, is to be intentional about the connection rituals of everyday life.”
+In his book, Take Back Your Marriage: Sticking Together in a World That Pulls Us Apart, he recommends being intentional about our “connection rituals.”

 We couldn’t agree more, although we call them “reconnection rituals.”
 We believe there is a natural rhythm of drift and reconnection, as our duties, deadlines and other distractions absorb our focus throughout the day.
 Drift can create distance if we let it.
 Recall our earlier “Yes to a Dance” from our first chapter, Why Tenderness: